 NW Alpine Guides will choose one of two standard routes on Mount Baker depending on mountain conditions at the time of the climb to ensure you the best chance of success.
 We climb either the Coleman Deming Glacier on the Northside of the mountain or the Easton Glacier route on the peaks Southern flanks.
 Both routes are considered similar in length, elevation gain and difficulty and offer a great introduction to roped glacier travel and basic mountaineering.
 Our professional guides will introduce and teach you the skills necessary to make a safe and successful climb.
 Baker route map

 All our courses provide breakfast, dinner and hot drinks on the mountain.
+We utilize the lightest high quality mountaineering tents, stoves and group equipment available to lessen pack weight.
+Our mountain guides are highly skilled professionals which are committed to providing our clients with individual care and concern for their safety and success.
 We meet in Sedro Woolley for equipment check the morning of the course and make our way to the trail head and high camp the same day.
 Day two is dedicated to learning intro mountaineering skills, on day three we make our summit climb, descend to camp and return to the trail head.

 NW Alpine Guides is an authorized outfitter guide within Mt.
 Baker-Snoqualmie National Forest and Mt.
 Baker Ranger District.